The Conference Board International Labor Comparisons

 About the International Labor Comparisons Program

-The International Labor Comparisons (ILC) program prepares economic indicators that are comparable across countries.
+Formerly a division of the U.S. Bureau of Labor Statistics, the International Labor Comparisons (ILC) program prepares economic indicators that are comparable across countries.
 Often statistics from different countries are not comparable and do not allow for meaningful comparative analysis.
 In contrast, ILC adjusts economic statistics to facilitate meaningful and accurate comparisons between countries by using a common conceptual framework.
 These data can be used to evaluate the economic performance of one country relative to others.